lakshit2234/lakshit2234/README.md

         and probe what quantum computation adds when classical hits its ceiling.
     """

-    superpower = "Turning research ideas into IEEE-quality papers AND live demos" fun_fact   = "Built a bot-evasion system so human-like it fooled 100% of detectors 🤫"
+    superpower = "Turning research ideas into publication-grade papers AND live demos" fun_fact   = "Built a trajectory model so human-like it fooled 100% of bot detectors 🤫"
 ```

 <br/>